KILTprotocol/docs/docs/chain/did.md

 ## Registering a DID

 A full DID is needed if the user wants to become an attester or wants to setup delegations.

-A full DID also allows the user to embed a list of URLs, known as service endpoints, into the DID document so that it can be retrieved from the chain.
+A full DID also allows the user to embed a list of URLs, known as service endpoints, into the DID document so that they can be retrieved from the chain as part of the DID document.

 To create a full DID the user first has to create a set of keys and service endpoints: